scc-digitalhub/docs/user/docs/tasks/services.md

 The service is not exposed to the user's browser: access is mediated by the console through the core backend.
 As such, only a limited set of content is allowed: **text-based** requests and responses with a reasonable size limit.

+### Specialized clients

+In addition to the standard HTTP client, the console provides specialized clients for specific model-serving scenarios.
+The appropriate client is automatically selected based on the service type:

+- **[Chat Client](../runtimes/chat-client.md)** — An interactive chat interface for LLM models served with OpenAI-compatible APIs.
+Used with HuggingFace Serve and KubeAI Text runtimes.
+- **[InferenceV2 Client](../runtimes/inference-v2-client.md)** — A dedicated client for models served using the Open Inference Protocol (V2), with built-in health monitoring and pre-configured endpoints.
+Used with MLflow Serve and Scikit-learn Serve runtimes.

 ## Exposing services externally